erizov/Professor/semester_10/lecture_64_llm_architecture_advanced/long_context_models/README.md

 By the end of this lecture, students will be able to:

-1. Implement Long Context Models from scratch
+1. Implement Long Context Systems from scratch
 2. Analyze time and space complexity using Big O notation
 3. Identify when to employ this approach vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them